leonardoLavagna/leonardoLavagna/README.md

      ...
      * GitHub Repository of the project

-  5. **Statistical Analysis of Rome Car Accidents**
+  5. 🚔 **Statistical Analysis of Rome Car Accidents**

-     ...
+     Using the observed outcomes of the number of car accidents in Rome in 2021 a complete Bayesian analysis is carried out with a conditionally i.i.d.
+Poisson distribution statistical model.
-     * GitHub Repository of the project
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Rome-car-accidents

   6. **Statistical Evaluation of the lifetime of innovative light bulbs**